 If your dog or cat is booked to have an x-ray (radiograph) or CT scan, you may be wondering how the appointment will work and how you can prepare.
 Below, our Natick vets share what you can expect when you bring your dog to us for an x-ray.

 Computed tomographic imaging, also known as a "CT" or "cat scan", works by producing multiple individual images or "slices" throughout a region of interest in the body through the use of radiation (x-rays) and a computer.
 A common comparison to an image produced by a CT scanner is individual slices of bread that make up a complete loaf.
-The CT machine produces two-dimensional slices of a section of your pet’s anatomy and then reconfigures them into a complete image we can view.
+The CT machine produces two-dimensional slices of a section of your pet’s anatomy and then configures them into a complete image we can view.
 These slices can also be used to create three-dimensional reconstructions that can be very useful for things like surgical planning.
 Once the images are produced, they are sent to a veterinary specialist to review and interpret.

 An X-ray is a quick, painless test that produces images of the structures inside your cat and/or dog's body mainly your cat's and/or dog's bones.
 X-ray rays pass through your body, and they are absorbed in different volumes depending on the density of the material that they have to pass through.

 X-rays are one of the most helpful, and frequently used tools in both human healthcare and veterinary healthcare.
-X-rays can help vets to get a view of your pet's bones, tissues, and internal organs so that they can diagnose issues such as broken bones, bladder stones, swallowed foreign objects, and more.
+X-rays can help vets to get a view of your pet's bones, tissues, and internal organs so that they can diagnose issues such as broken bones, bladder stones, swallowing foreign objects, and more.

 X-ray images can help vets to spot some tumors, pregnancy, and enlarged organs which may lead to a diagnosis such as heart disease or cancer.
 A detailed view of organs, tissues, and ligaments cannot be obtained using x-ray technology.
 In these cases, other diagnostic imaging such as MRI and Ultrasound is more beneficial.
 An x-ray of a pregnant dog can also help you to prepare for the birth of puppies by allowing you to know how many puppies your dog is expecting, and whether a c-section may be required for any reason.